Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Allocate_NCN_IP_Addresses.md

         --------|-----------
         HMN     | 10.254.1.21
     ```
+    > Depending on the networking configuration of the system the CMN or CAN networks may not be present in SLS network data.
+If CMN or CAN networks do not exist in SLS, then no IP will be allocated for that network.

-1. Allocate IP addresses for the NCN in SLS and HSM by adding the `--perform-changes` argument to the command in the previous step:
+2. Allocate IP addresses for the NCN in SLS and HSM by adding the `--perform-changes` argument to the command in the previous step:

     ```bash
     ncn-m# ./add_management_ncn.py allocate-ips \